Read the latest newsletter for upcoming events for members to participate in.

-Beginning in November 2015 the RDC Triangle Chapter has made a yearly donation of $1,000 to the Cape Fear Community College to provide financial assistance to a student there enrolled in the wooden boat building program.
+Beginning in November 2015 the NC Coastal & Piedmont Chapter has made a yearly donation of $1,000 to the Cape Fear Community College to provide financial assistance to a student there enrolled in the wooden boat building program.
 Show proceeds in excess of expenses are used to provide this type of assistance.
 A photo of the student awardee can be seen below.
 Click on the link that follows for the letter from CFCC.
 Click Here

 TRICKING OUT YOUR SHOW BOAT